mseeks/revisionist/docs/GAME_DESIGN.md

 #### Message 2: Building on Success
 **Target**: Archduke Franz Ferdinand (1913)
 *Message*: "Your future assassination sparks global war.
 Increase your security and avoid Sarajevo on June 28, 1914."
-**Dice Roll**: 2 (Critical Failure) → Franz Ferdinand becomes paranoid and advocates for preemptive military action against Serbia
+**Dice Roll**: 2 (Critical Failure)

+*Character Response*:
+- **Message**: "These cryptic warnings... they suggest a conspiracy far darker than I imagined.
+If enemies plot against me, then all of Serbia must be suspect."
+- **Action**: "Becomes deeply paranoid about the warning and demands immediate military mobilization against perceived Serbian threats"

-*Progress Update*: "Franz Ferdinand's newfound paranoia leads him to push Austria-Hungary toward immediate military intervention in Serbian affairs, accelerating the very conflict the message intended to prevent. **Objective Progress: -10% - Major setback threatens earlier gains**"
+*Timeline Analysis*: "Franz Ferdinand's paranoid interpretation has accelerated Austria-Hungary toward preemptive military action against Serbia, ironically bringing the very conflict closer that the message intended to prevent.
+His influence with the Emperor makes this development particularly dangerous for European stability."

+*Progress Update*: **Objective Progress: -15% - Major setback threatens earlier diplomatic gains**

 *Player Decision: Crisis!
 Need to counteract this disaster with diplomatic intervention.*

 #### Message 3: Damage Control
 **Target**: Kaiser Wilhelm II (1913)
 *Message*: "Your cousin George and cousin Nicholas seek peace.
 Family bonds are stronger than empire.
 Choose cooperation."
-**Dice Roll**: 18 (Success) → Wilhelm begins diplomatic outreach to his royal cousins
+**Dice Roll**: 18 (Success)

-*Progress Update*: "Despite Franz Ferdinand's hawkish turn, Kaiser Wilhelm II initiates unprecedented diplomatic correspondence with King George V and Tsar Nicholas II, seeking to defuse growing tensions through family bonds. **Objective Progress: 40% - Diplomatic channels opening**"
+*Character Response*:
+- **Message**: "Mein friend, you speak wisdom about family bonds.
+Perhaps it is time to reach beyond the formalities of state."
+- **Action**: "Begins writing personal letters to King George V and Tsar Nicholas II proposing an informal family summit to discuss European tensions"

+*Timeline Analysis*: "Kaiser Wilhelm II's pivot toward family diplomacy creates unprecedented channels for conflict resolution.
+His direct correspondence with his royal cousins bypasses traditional diplomatic protocols, potentially defusing the mounting tensions that Franz Ferdinand's paranoia has inflamed."

+*Progress Update*: **Objective Progress: 25% - Diplomatic breakthrough counteracts earlier setback**

 *Player Decision: The diplomatic approach is working.
 Target the potential American involvement to prevent escalation.*

 #### Message 4: Securing Neutrality
 **Target**: Woodrow Wilson (1917)
 *Message*: "America's entry into European war creates precedent for endless global conflict.
 Choose isolation and prosperity."
-**Dice Roll**: 20 (Critical Success) → Wilson becomes a passionate advocate for permanent American neutrality
+**Dice Roll**: 20 (Critical Success)

+*Character Response*:
+- **Message**: "Your words illuminate a truth I have long sensed but not articulated.
+America must not become entangled in the endless quarrels of the Old World."
+- **Action**: "Experiences a profound conversion to absolute neutrality and begins drafting a new doctrine of permanent American hemispheric isolation"

+*Timeline Analysis*: "Wilson's dramatic policy reversal removes the crucial factor that historically transformed a European conflict into a global war.
+Without American intervention, any remaining European conflict would likely burn out quickly due to limited resources and lack of external support.
+This represents a fundamental shift in the trajectory toward your objective."

-*Progress Update*: "Wilson's monumental conversion to absolute neutrality doctrine reshapes American foreign policy, removing a crucial factor that historically escalated the conflict. **Objective Progress: 85% - Victory within reach!**"
+*Progress Update*: **Objective Progress: 85% - Victory within reach through cascading neutrality effects**

 *Player Decision: So close!
 One more strategic message could secure victory.*